 4.2 Description of Network Policy Conflict Detection

-In an increasingly interconnected world, network traffic is increasingly diverse and demanding, whether it is communication between small everyday devices on LANs or communication between large global data centers on the Internet.
+In an increasingly interconnected world, network traffic is increasingly diverse and demanding, whether it is communication between small everyday devices on LANs or communication between large global data centres on the Internet.
 This diversity in network traffic has driven the design and widespread adoption of a new open network architecture called Software-Defined Networking (SDN).
 SDN is built upon programmable network switches, which enable the separation of the network control plane from the data plane.
-This separation allows the control plane to customize the data plane with User-Defined Policies that users want the network forwarding behavior to meet.
+This separation allows the control plane to customize the data plane with User-Defined Policies that users want the network forwarding behaviour to meet.

 However, as network background traffic continues to evolve and new User-Defined Policies emerge, some of the User-Defined Policies are likely to be violated after some forwarding rule changes due to rule conflicts or information isolation between different applications.
 In addition to User-Defined Policies, network policies should also encompass Network Invariants that should not be violated, including network Forwarding Loop Freeness and Black Hole Freeness.
 Network invariance is one of the most easily violated network policies in complex computer networks, and it can easily be caused by misconfiguration, hardware or software problems.
-Network Policy Conflict Detection is part of the Policy Validation function in the Policy Management Functional Block, which aims to automatically detect network policy correctness by inferring all possible network behaviors based on the data plane forwarding state.
-More specifically, the Network Policy Conflict Detection with the forwarding rules issued by the ENI System as input, maintains a network forwarding model to validate whether the installed forwarding rules would violate Network Invariants or User-Defined Policies by extract a specific forwarding slice from the forwarding model. .
+Network Policy Conflict Detection is part of the Policy Validation function in the Policy Management Functional Block, which aims to automatically detect network policy correctness by inferring all possible network behaviours based on the data plane forwarding state.
+More specifically, the Network Policy Conflict Detection with the forwarding rules issued by the ENI System as input, maintains a network forwarding model to validate whether the installed forwarding rules would violate Network Invariants or User-Defined Policies by extract a specific forwarding slice from the forwarding model.

 In this context, the Network Policy Conflict Detection should be able to validate the following network policy: